To get your commissary transfers to your accounting system you'll to set up specific Payment Accounts to accommodate this.

 How can I create a report showing me my transfers?

-I want to export these transfers as invoices to be received and bills to be paid?
+I want to export these transfers as invoices to be received and bills to be paid, can I do that?

 What is the difference between internal transfers and commissary transfers?

-The Commissary Feature in MarginEdge is an in-app tool that allows you to convert recipes into products and transfer them from a designated central location to other restaurant units in your company concept.
-Internal transfers are also an in-app process but designed for transferring products from between different restaurants in the same company concept.
+Both in-app features require your restaurant units to share a Concept in MarginEdge.
+The Commissary Feature is an internal tool that allows you to convert recipes into products and transfer them from a designated central location to other restaurant units in the same Company-Concept.
+Internal transfers are also an in-app process but designed for transferring products back and forth between different restaurants in the same Company Concept.
+Note that Commissary Transfers are initiated by the receiving unit; Internal Transfers are initiated by the sending unit.